LRagji/grid-scale/README.md

 - **Query Load Distribution**: Distributes query load to maintain high performance.
 - **High Speed Ingestion**: Supports rapid data ingestion with high concurrency.
 - **Cost-Effective**: Designed to be budget-friendly while maintaining performance.

+### Concept
+Let's start with an example of ledger record which can also be treated as time-series data.

+User `U1` bought `company1` shares of `1000` qty at $`21.5`on `01-Nov-2024`

+Now it does depend on how you model your data to store this information, but typically Time and User are 2 important dimensions here.
+Herein the User `U1` is mapped to `Tag` dimension and `Time` is mapped to `Time` dimension and the rest of the bits are called value in context of this data-base

+Key aspects of time-series data in grid-scale:
+- **Temporal Ordering**: Data points are stored in the order they are collected, making it easy to analyze trends over time.
+- **Efficient Storage**: Data is broken into small chunks and stored in a hierarchical directory structure, allowing for efficient space utilization and easy access.
+- **Scalability**: The system can scale horizontally by adding more nodes to handle increased data volume and query load.
+- **High Availability**: Multiple replicas of data ensure that the system remains available even in case of node failures.

+Overall, grid-scale provides a robust solution for managing time-series data, ensuring that it can handle the demands of modern applications with ease.

 ## Getting Started